alvinmatias69/alvinmatias69.github.io/_posts/2025-01-22-dipping-my-toe-into-elixir.md

 Exploring elixir gives me a fresh feeling compared to my day programming job.
 But, Elixir as praised as it is, still has its own flaws.

-The idiom "there's no silver bullet solution, just pick the righ tool for the right job" stand true even for it.
+The idiom "there's no silver bullet solution, just pick the right tool for the right job" stand true even for it.
 But I think, it's okay to have your own favourite tool, in my case it might be elixir.